 Select ticket type

-Please join us for this year’s Annual Lecture to be given by David Nussbaum on 31 October 2017 in London.
+Please join us for this year’s Annual Lecture to be given by David Nussbaum.
 David’s talk is entitled The World’s Big Problems: is Business a Player or a Passenger?

 David Nussbaum is Chief Executive at The Elders - an independent group of global leaders who work together for peace and human rights, founded by Nelson Mandela and now chaired by Kofi Annan.

 David’s varied career started as a trainee CA with Price Waterhouse, moved through venture capital and a manufacturing flotation, to NGOs such as Oxfam, WWF and Transparency International.
 He is also a member of the Board of the International Integrated Reporting Council.
 Unusually, David has two degrees in theology, one in finance, and an honorary doctorate.

 The attendee list for this event is exclusively available to CAs.

 To connect with other CAs in your community attending this event sign into icas.com